attilammagyar/js80p/README.txt

 JS80P
 =====

-A MIDI driven, performance oriented, versatile synthesizer VST plugin.
+JS80P is a MIDI driven, performance oriented, versatile, free and open source synthesizer VST plugin for Linux and Windows.

+JS80P has two oscillators (and a sub-harmonic sine), and a lot of filters, effects, envelopes, LFOs, and powerful macros to shape your sound with subtractive, additive, FM, PM, and AM synthesis, complete with polyphonic, monophonic, and split keyboard modes, MTS-ESP tuning support, and analog imperfection emulation.

 To download JS80P, visit its website at https://attilammagyar.github.io/js80p/